McOmghall/comp-pool/README.md

 [![Build Status](https://travis-ci.org/McOmghall/comp-pool.svg?branch=master)](https://travis-ci.org/McOmghall/comp-pool)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

+Distributed computation for everyone.
+No installs, just with a web browser.
+Share and compute collaboratively with peers.

 This node.js REST service allows distribution of computing jobs (in javascript) to a hive of web clients and will allow users to send their own jobs to the hive once the multiple security issues are adressed.
 Methods to try, server-side, the integrity and correcteness of job results are also provided.

 As of now, this is just a proof-of-concept server that allows you to only `GET` jobs, variables and results and `POST` variables and results (see resources below).